Skyrex98/Oversite-Dashboard/README.md

 ## Technologies
 Oversite was built using React.js, beginning with Black Dashboard by Creative Tim as a base.
-We utilize express for routing, MongoDB and Mongoose.js for the database configuration, Passport.js and bcrypt.js for authentication, Chart.js for data visualition, Node-Cron.sj and NodeMailer for consequence emails, and Bootstrap for styling.
+We utilize express for routing, MongoDB and Mongoose.js for the database configuration, Passport.js and bcrypt.js for authentication, Chart.js for data visualition, Node-Cron.js and NodeMailer for consequence emails, and Bootstrap for styling.

 ## Usage